ElenaBiagi/Finito/README.md

 Usage:
   search-fmin [OPTION...]

-  -o, --out-file arg    Output filename.
+  -o, --out-file arg    Output filename, or stdout if not given.
-  -i, --index-file arg  Index input file.
-This has to be a binary matrix.
+  -i, --index-file arg  Index filename prefix.
   -q, --query-file arg  The query in FASTA or FASTQ format, possibly
                         gzipped.
 Multi-line FASTQ is not supported.
 If the file extension is .txt, this is interpreted as a